Sirdabi Caliphate

 Gender & Sexuality

-While Tessouare men and women also have social roles strongly defined by their gender, these roles are more often perceived as equal and complimentary, rather than as the manifestation of one gender's superiority over the other.
+While Tessouare men and women also have social roles strongly defined by their gender, these roles are more often perceived as equal and complementary, rather than as the manifestation of one gender's superiority over the other.
 But as the Sirdabi Caliphate was founded as a Sirdabi institution, and Sirdabi culture tends to dominate in the government and other formal social structures of the realm, it is these gender roles that prevail.
 That said, many of these gender ideals did not originate in native Sirdabi society either, but have been slowly adopted by the caliphate as it has grown more stratified and hierarchical, and followed the prevailing social practices of its age-old cultural rivals, the Kalentoi and Irzali Empires.

-Sexuality in the caliphate is heavily influenced by its strict ideas of gender, and men are typically expected to take the more active role in pursuing relations with women, while women are expected to defend their virtue strenuously and not give into demands of sex outside of marriage.
-Adultery is condemned for men and women alike, but due to the idea that women are the chief repository of an entire family's honor and virtue, the condemnation tends to fall more strongly on women.
+Adultery is condemned for men and women alike, but due to the idea that women are the chief repository of an entire family's honor and virtue, the condemnation tends to fall most strongly on women.
+Even so, men are not exempt from these standards, and in particular a man who knowingly has an affair with a married woman will tend to find himself heavily ostracized if this is found out.
 Despite the limitations imposed by gender roles, most people of the caliphate are not prudish, and sexuality is accepted by many with an earthy relish even if extramarital intercourse is a source of moral discomfort.

 Attitudes towards same-sex relationships are complex within the caliphate, and vary from place to place and among different heritage groups.
 There is nothing in Azadi that explicitly forbids these relationships, so attitudes are largely based on local or regional culture and tradition.
 For most people anything that exists at the margins of "normal" experience is a little suspect, and relationships between men and women are what is considered "normal".
-So homosexuality may be the subject of jokes and a source of discomfort, but in the caliphate this does not tend to go so far as any kind of systematic persecution.
+So homosexuality may be the subject of jokes and a source of discomfort, but in the caliphate this does not tend to go so far as any kind of real persecution.

 Marriages are strictly between men and women, and one would not tend to speak openly of having a relationship with someone of the same sex -- though the strong friendships that women and men are typically expected to have with others of their own sex can provide a convenient screen.
 If such relationships are pursued discreetly, and do not cause neglect to one's spouse or family, they may be tacitly accepted.
 In the cities deviation from "normal" is also more accepted, while smaller towns and villages have more conservative attitudes.
 Young male crossdressing dancers called kuchaks are also popular in cities, and sometimes (though not always) provide sexual services as well.
 Among some nomadic tribes, where male-only bands often travel long distances for raiding or trade, homoerotic relations between men (and between the women left behind with the tents) are accepted but again seldom actually spoken of.
 In short, same-sex relationships can be acceptable as long as little attention is drawn to them, but broader society is not entirely comfortable with them even while being well aware they exist.